-1. Purpose of notice
+1. Purpose of Notice

-We, the members of the Canadian Securities Administrators (the CSA), are publishing for comment revised versions of proposed National Instrument 25-101 Designated Rating Organizations (the Proposed Instrument), proposed policies and related consequential amendments.
-The Proposed Instrument would impose requirements on those credit rating agencies or organizations (CROs) that wish to have their credit ratings eligible for use in securities legislation.
+We, the members of the Canadian Securities Administrators (CSA), are adopting National Instrument 25-101 Designated Rating Organizations (the Instrument), related policies and related consequential amendments.
+The Instrument will impose requirements on those credit rating agencies or organizations (CROs) that wish to have their credit ratings eligible for use in securities legislation.